 The unit treats children from many areas of the country.
 Patients first receive a special liquid formula made of mild multivitamins and oligo elements.
 Fortified peanut butter is administered, as well.
 According to our own protocols, St. Damien’s malnutrition programme has 3 phases to best support a patient through recovery.

-Phase One: Stabilization
+Phase One: Stabilisation

 St. Damien provides transfusions to the patients, if needed, and immediately works to rehydrate them.
-Intensive feeding also starts immediately, using trimethoprim/sulfamethoxazole, mebendazole, folic acid, and zinc cream.
+Intensive feeding also starts immediately, using trimethoprim/sulfamethoxazole, mebendazole, folic acid and zinc cream.
 Therapeutic milk is also given.

 Wood is currently in between stages one and two.
 He has stabilized and his swelling is disappearing.